 Alternatively, you can print one-sided and put the pages back-to-back into clear sheet protectors.
 For this approach, I recommend using a half-inch (small) 3-ring binder.
 You might also choose to use dividers with tabs for various sections.

 ➨ What about the MP3 downloads?
-The mp3 recordings are grouped into four “albums” per level, which can be loaded to any mobile device for the student to use at the piano.
+The mp3 recordings are grouped into “albums” that can be loaded to any mobile device for the student to use at the piano.
 Since each mp3 album downloads as a zip file, it is recommended to first download the file to a computer, and then unzip.
 For Mac users, simply double-click the file to unzip.
 For Window users, right-click the folder and select “Extract All.”

 To add the mp3s to iTunes® in your computer, simply drag the folder from your desktop to the iTunes® window.
 You can also choose File > Add to Library, locate the folder, and click Open.